Simplicial Flat Norm with Scale: Simplicial Deformation Theorem

 \subsection{Comparison of Bounds of Approximation}

 Sullivan studied the deformation of integral currents on to the skeleton of a cell complex, which is composed of compact convex sets.
 He presented a deformation theorem for deforming integral currents on to the boundary of a cell complex \cite[Theorem 4.5]{Sullivan1990}.
 For ease of comparison, we use {\em our} notation to restate the bounds given by Sullivan for deforming a $d$-current $T$ to a polyhedral current $P$ in the boundary of a cell complex in $\R^q$.
-Recall that in our simplicial deformation theorem (Theorem \ref{thm:simpldeform}), the simplicial complex considered has dimension $p$, and is embedded in $\R^q$ for $q \geq p$.
+Recall that in our simplicial deformation theorem (Theorem \ref{thm:simpldeform}), the simplicial complex considered has dimension $p$ and is embedded in $\R^q$ for $q \geq p$.
+Furthermore, $\upkappa_1$, $\upkappa_2$, $\Updelta$, and $\upvartheta_K$ are simplicial regularity constants.
+We also note that even though Sullivan stated his results for full-dimensional complexes and the standard flat norm, it is straightforward to extend them to lower dimensional complexes and the flat norm with scale: